ECOC2030BE

 • Namur

-The cities' bidbooks will be published on this website after the pre-selection meeting.
+The cities' bidbooks will be published on this website after the selection phase.

 Pre-selection meeting